bokats/word_exporter_challenge/README.md

 ## Word Exporter Challenge

 This repo makes a call to Capio's API, given an API key and transaction id, creates a new MS Word file, and writes the information provided from the response in the form of a timestamp indicating when the specific sentence started, and the actual sentence.
-The program also marks words with less than 75% confidence, as indicated by the API response, in red.
+The program also marks words with less than 75% confidence, as indicated by the response, in red.

-## Set up and execution instructions
+### Set up and execution instructions
 The program is written in Python3 and utilizes three main libraries:
-1. requests - makes http request to Capio's API
+1. requests - makes HTTP request to Capio's API
 2. json - turns the API response into more manageable json format
 3. python-docx - used to write the information into a MS Word file